 Sometimes I think it's okay to take a good, long break from my work.
 I think it refreshes the mind and allows the brain to reset itself so that it can get a new perspective on the things it might have been too blurred up from before.
-Over the winter break (aka my last winter … Continue reading Winter Work
+Over the winter break (aka my last winter … Continue reading Last Bits

 I have this weird fascination with gross dead things.
 A couple of years ago I photographed rotten mushed up fruit.
 To me, I was looking at all the colors and textures that were happening, but to everyone else, my interest was a little left field.
 I liked doing it though and I got some cool … Continue reading Beautiful Death